What Software Do Proofreaders Use?

 Going with Google Docs

-The big difference between Google Docs and Microsoft Word is that a Google Doc is stored online in a place called Google Drive.
+The main difference between Google Docs and Microsoft Word is that Google Docs are stored online in Google Drive.
 You can work on a Google Doc as long as you have access to the internet.

-A Word document, however, is stored on your computer (if you’ve purchased the software).
+A Word document, however, is typically stored on your computer.

-One pro of Google Docs is that clients can easily accept and reject changes and delete comments.
+One advantage of Google Docs is that clients can easily accept or reject changes and delete comments by clicking a check mark or an X.

-Another advantage is that Google Docs is free!
-Yippee for free, right?
+Another advantage is that Google Docs is free.

 The only downside of Google Docs is that it isn’t compatible with PerfectIt.

-You by no means have to utilize PerfectIt if you’re a professional proofreader, but I’ve found that it saves me time and makes my job a lot easier.
+You don’t have to use PerfectIt as a proofreader, but I’ve found it saves me time and makes my job a lot easier.

 When I get a Google Doc, I copy and paste it into a Word document and run PerfectIt.
 I then return to the Google Doc and manually enter the edits I’ve accepted from PerfectIt.